 It’s important to have different natural wonders to explore when you’re vacationing in the outdoors.
 The biggest one on this list is Fogo, a volcano that sits above all points of the island and provides plenty of trails for your gang to hike up and get a good workout in.

-Everyone in your group is going to need walking poles in order to get to the top without losing your footing.
+Everyone in your group is going to need walking poles to get to the top without losing your footing.
 Despite the length of the hike, the view of the island and ocean will be worth it.
 Make sure to get as many shots of the volcano as possible in your photo collection.

 4. Touring Salt Mines